The National Visa Center (NVC), Explained

 The NVC then checks your DS-260 form and the supporting documents, and forwards them to the consulate that is responsible for scheduling and conducting your immigrant visa interview.
 The embassy or consulate then makes the final decision on your immigrant visa petition after the interview.

-This depends on many different factors, including your priority date (if applicable), any delays in processing your payment, any errors on your DS-260 form, and whether you have all the required supporting documents.
+The NVC processing time depends on many different factors, including your priority date (if applying for certain green cards), any delays in processing your payment, any errors on your forms, and whether you have all the required supporting documents.

 For a general processing timeline, see NVC Timeframes on the U.S. State Department website, which provides up-to-date times for the processing of applications by the NVC.

 Hoping to get your marriage green card quickly?
 Boundless can help streamline the process, and you’ll get an independent lawyer to help keep things progressing smoothly.
-Find out more about what Boundless offers, or check your eligibility today.
+Get started today!

 The NVC no longer responds to requests sent by mail, so you can only contact it by phone or by using the Public Inquiry Form.